george-hawkins/mini-quad-2023/build.md

 ---

-The goggles are easy to use, they have three buttons:
+The [Recon HD](https://www.fatshark.com/product-page/recon-hd) goggles are easy to use, they have three buttons:

 * A little joystick-like button on the side - press it to enter the settings menu, and press it left, right, up and down to navigate.
 * A back button on the top - use it to go back a level in the settings.